 Water Requirements for PiranhasWhile piranhas are found in soft, low pH water in the wild, virtually all red-bellies sold today are raised commercially in water that often has a higher pH and alkalinity than their native habitats.
-Most other species are wild-caught but can be acclimated to tap water as long as extremes are avoided. pH should be between 6.5 and 7.8, alkalinity between 3° and 8° (50 ppm to 140 ppm), and temperature between 75° and 80° F. If the aquarium is kept in a room below 75°, use an Aqueon® aquarium heater to increase the heat.
+Most other species are wild-caught but can be acclimated to tap water as long as extremes are avoided. pH should be between 6.5 and 7.8, alkalinity between 3° and 8° (50 ppm to 140 ppm), and temperature between 75° and 80° F. If the aquarium is kept in a room below 75°, use an Aqueon Aquarium Heater to maintain proper temperature.
 Like many tetras and silver scaled fish, piranhas are sensitive to sudden temperature changes and are prone to ick if the temperature is too low.
 They are also sensitive to certain medications, so read directions carefully before treating them.
-Maintain good filtration and change 10% of the water weekly or 25% twice a month using an Aqueon® Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
-Don’t forget to treat tap water with Aqueon® Water Conditioner before refilling your aquarium!
+Maintain good filtration and change 10% of the water weekly or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
+Do not forget to treat tap water with Aqueon Water Conditioner before refilling your aquarium!

 What Do Piranhas Eat?Piranhas in the wild are generalists, feeding on fish, crustaceans, insects, plants, fruits, nuts and seeds.
 Do not feed your piranhas live goldfish or other feeder fish if you can help it!
 They can transfer diseases and are not nutritionally balanced.
 Avoid buying adult piranhas that will only eat live feeder fish.
-Also, don’t feed piranhas chicken, beefheart or other mammalian foods, as they may contain fats that your fish cannot metabolize and this can cause health problems over time.
+Also, avoid feeding piranhas chicken, beef heart or other mammalian foods, as they may contain fats your fish cannot metabolize that can cause health problems over time.
 Young piranhas will thrive on Aqueon® Tropical Flakes, Color Flakes, Tropical Granules, Shrimp Pellets and Cichlid Pellets along with frozen tropical fish foods.
 Adults can be fed medium to jumbo Aqueon® Cichlid Pellets and Monster Fish Medley, as well as frozen krill and other large frozen aquarium fish foods.
 For best results, rotate their diet regularly and feed only what they can consume in 2 to 3 minutes.
 Net or siphon out uneaten food immediately.
-When keeping more than one piranha, make sure they don’t go hungry or they may go after each other.
+When keeping more than one piranha, make sure they do not go hungry or they may go after each other.